 Side effects are minimal and include some bleeding from the wound, tenderness and minor pain around the surgical site.
 Following surgery, you should continue with regular visits to your dermatologist to ensure the cancer does not return.

 If you think you may have non-melanoma skin cancer, you should contact a dermatologist immediately for a full skin examination.
-To learn more about Mohs surgery and other innovative treatments for skin cancer, contact U.S. Dermatology Partners today for a consultation.
+To learn more about Mohs surgery and other innovative treatments for skin cancer, fill out our simple online form to get in touch with us.
+One of our local team members will reach out to you shortly to answer your questions or schedule an appointment for you to visit us soon.